c-blake/nimp/README.md

 otherwise `nimp`-uninstallable packages work fine as per the next section.

-As evident from `nim.nvim` above, `nimp get|up` also work on *non-Nim repos* & things not in `packages.json`.  `nimp u`  runs in parallel and is usually very fast (10 seconds to git pull *the whole Nimbleverse* on a fast network) and only emits output for things not up-to-date/failing.
+As evident from `nim.nvim` above, `nimp get|up` also work on *non-Nim repos* & URIs not in `packages.json`.  `nimp u`  runs in parallel and is usually very fast (10 seconds to git pull *the whole Nimbleverse* on a fast network) and only emits output for things not up-to-date/failing.